Pl0p/Modular_Synth/List_by_function.md

  - [Startup](https://www.musicthing.co.uk/pages/startup.html) : headphone amp, six-input mixer, tap tempo clock, divider & multiplier
  - [Mixout-VC Panner](https://www.yusynth.net/Modular/EN/MIXER/index.html) : This module is the combination of two utility modules : a quadruple VC-PANNER (and mixer, though not VC ) and an output module providing master volume control, tonality control and old-school vu-meters as well as a monitoring output for headphones
  - [Mixer](http://familjenronnberg.se/~niklas/diy/eurorack/mixer/) : This is a 5-channel input mixer with two identical outputs
+ - [Microphone Preamp](https://www.schmitzbits.de/micpre.html) : This little preamp has a gain of about 100 to 1000, depending on the supply voltage, and the used FETs

 # MULTIPLE
  - [Minx_AJH](https://github.com/forestcaver/Minx_AJH) : 4hp buffered mult